lesterphillip/SVCC23_FastSVC/egs/svcc23/fastsvc1/README.md

 # FastSVC with the SVCC23 dataset

-This recipe runs a reimplementation of FastSVC using the [SVCC23 dataset](TODO).
+This recipe runs a reimplementation of FastSVC using the SVCC23 Dataset.

 Before running this, please make sure that you have already setup your environment.
 You can refer to the README file in the root folder.